 With a larger format camera, you need longer focal lengths to achieve equivalent angles of view, and this reduces the depth of field.
 This can be a good thing for portrait ‘bokeh’, background blur and ‘cinematic’ video, but also a bad thing.
 Many people love full-frame cameras because of their shallow depth of field (a by-product of the longer focal lengths), but sometimes this is just a nuisance.

-In macro shots, it becomes a lot more difficult to get the whole of your subject sharp enough, in landscape shots you have to use very, very small apertures to get a usable hyperfocal distance (near-to-far sharpness, in other words), and in street photography, you lose much of the simple convenience of zone focusing.
+In macro shots, it becomes a lot more difficult to get the whole of your subject sharp enough.
+In landscape shots you need to use very, very small apertures to get a usable hyperfocal distance (near-to-far sharpness, in other words); and in street photography, you lose much of the simple convenience of zone focusing.

 4. The cost in stability

-It’s a lot more difficult to effectively stabilize a bigger sensor, which has some moderate implications for still photography and huge implications for handheld video.
+It’s a lot more difficult to effectively stabilize a bigger sensor, which has some moderate implications for still photography and huge ones for handheld video.
 Let’s take video.
-Our experience is that full frame cameras handle handheld shooting adequately but no more, APS-C cameras can be somewhat better and Micro Four Thirds Olympus and Panasonic cameras are the best of all.
+Our experience is that full frame cameras handle handheld shooting adequately but no more, APS-C cameras can be somewhat better, and Micro Four Thirds Olympus and Panasonic cameras are the best of all.

 But, for video at least, none of them can stabilize video like a smartphone or the remarkable DJI Pocket 2 gimbal camera.
 ‘Quality’ isn’t just about noise and dynamic range.
 It’s also about the footage being actually sharp and stable.